 Developmental psychologists generally agree that our earliest experiences and relationships have a significant and inevitable influence on who we become, across the board.
 Attachment theory states that when these relationships are unstable and needs are not met, babies and children form insecure attachment styles that can cause them to act out, often for the rest of their lives.

 People with insecure attachment tend to be either anxious or avoidant.
-Anxious people cling to victim roles because because taking responsibility for themselves is too overwhelming, so they play the helpless card.
+Anxious people cling to victim roles because taking responsibility for themselves is too overwhelming, so they play the helpless card.
 Avoidant people are more antisocial, and usually come off more as perpetrators rather than victims.
 Although Ribbentrop cannot diagnose Smollett without a proper assessment, he notes that avoidant individuals tend to manipulate scenarios to make themselves look like victims.

 In extreme instances of anxious and avoidant attachment, people develop full-blown personality disorders.
 Personality disorders are diagnosable mental conditions characterized by chronic problems in relationships and daily functioning.
 People who consistently play the victim display some behaviors consistent with “Cluster B” personality disorders.
 These include antisocial personality disorder, borderline personality disorder, narcissistic personality disorder, and histrionic personality disorder, which are characterized by dramatic, overly emotional, and unpredictable behaviors.